our footprint

 Elements measures the following activities:

-Inbound transport from other brands, production and use of all the products we sell are currently not measured.
-We hope to add these in the future in a reliable and time-efficient way.
+Inbound transport of our other brands, production and usage of all products we sell are not currently measured.
+We hope to be able to add these in the future in a reliable and time-efficient way.

-With our Brand Responsibility screening, which allows us to consider the impact of a potential new brand, we are already trying to move in the right direction in these categories, although this is currently not quantifiable.
+With our Brand Responsibility screening, in which we consider the impact of a potential new brand, we are already trying to move in the right direction in these categories, although this is currently not quantifiable.

-You can find our emissions in our annual impact report.
+Our emissions can be found in our annual impact report.

 reduction 2019-2021

-• Aim to transport 90% of incoming goods (in tons) by boat or train
+• Aim to transport 90% of incoming goods (in tonnes) by boat or train

-• Business travel within Europe without aircraft, limit travel outside Europe
+• Business travel within Europe without flying, limit travel outside Europe.

 • Reuse cardboard boxes and other materials, and monitor waste